ember-learn/ember-blog/content/ember-released-6-12.md

 ### Merging the Glimmer and Ember monorepos

 It has been over 9 years since we [announced the publication of Glimmer.js](/emberconf-2017-state-of-the-union/#toc_introducing-glimmerjs) as a separate repo with the intention that people could use Glimmer independently of Ember.
-The idea was that you could start any small app with just the reactivity layer that Glimmer gives you and "npm install your way to Ember"
+The idea was that you could start any small app with only the reactivity layer that Glimmer gives you and "npm install your way to Ember"

 ![Diagram showing a spectrum from less complext to more complex.
 On the left side is Glimmer logo for less complex applications.
 On the right side is Ember, for ambitious applications.
 In the middle is a sequence of npm install commands that show how you can move incrementally up the scale, one package at a time: npm install @ember/router, npm install @ember/service, and npm install @ember data.](/images/blog/2017-04-05-emberconf-2017-state-of-the-union/spectrum-of-app-complexity.png)

-A lot has changed in both Ember and the wider JavaScript ecosystem since 2017, and with those changes the need for having a separate repository for Glimmer, with separate releases, has just gone away.
-Since the introduction of [renderComponent()](/ember-released-6-8#toc_rendercomponent) and the [build system moving to Embroider and Vite by default](/ember-released-6-8#toc_embroider-and-vite-by-default) in Ember 6.8 we can mostly rely on our build systems to just not include the code you aren't using in your bundle.
+A lot has changed in both Ember and the wider JavaScript ecosystem since 2017, and with those changes the need for having a separate repository for Glimmer, with separate releases, has gone away.
+Since the introduction of [renderComponent()](/ember-released-6-8#toc_rendercomponent) and the [build system moving to Embroider and Vite by default](/ember-released-6-8#toc_embroider-and-vite-by-default) in Ember 6.8 we can mostly rely on our build systems to not include the code you aren't using in your bundle.

 There are more improvements to be made, but merging the Ember and Glimmer monorepos will significantly improve stability of future releases (all the test harnesses are now integrated) and make it much easier to make big improvements to the architecture of the `ember-source` package.